Fowlpox in Chickens: Causes & Treatment

 Infected hens will suffer from one or both forms at the same time.
 Most birds recover, but fowlpox can have an economic impact as it causes reduced egg production.

-Luckily, this virus is not the same as human chickenpox and can’t infect people.
+Luckily, this virus differs from human chickenpox and can’t infect people.

 The dry cutaneous form of fowlpox is known for the black pimples and scabs growing on the chicken’s skin.
 These nodules are mainly visible on the unfeathered parts of the chicken, such as the comb, eyes, wattles, and legs.
-They start as pimples, turn yellow, and evolve into thick dark scabs.
+They start as pimples, turn yellow, and become thick, dark scabs.

 Noticing some black spots on a chicken’s comb doesn’t always mean you are dealing with a dry pox infection in your flock.
 Usually, black spots are just peck marks.
 We composed a long list of causes for black spots on a chicken’s comb.